Demolition Derby Rules Full Size Pro Stock Cars

 - Front rubber body mounts must be in place.
 These may be substituted with hockey pucks.

-- Tailgates or trunks can be wired chained or strapped closed in 8 locations max, 4 of these may be to the rear bumper max.
-The Trunk can be bent or creased only, NOT the rear parcel shelve.
+- Tailgates or trunks can be wired, chained, welded or strapped closed in 8 locations max, 4 of these may be to the rear bumper max.
+The Trunk can be bent or creased only, NOT the rear parcel shelf.
 A maximum of 2 spots can be bolted with ¾ threaded rod and flat washers no larger than 4 inches diameter or square to secure the trunk or tailgate.

 - NO Pre bending body modifications.
 No body shaping other than the trunk.